AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/graphql.md

 }
 ```

-GraphQL handlers can also use local sources, see [Reference local file handlers](../../gateway/./handlers/index.md#reference-local-files-in-handlers) for more information.
+GraphQL handlers can also use local sources, see [Reference local file handlers](../../gateway/handlers/index.md#reference-local-files-in-handlers) for more information.

 ## Headers from context

-The following example indicates how to pass authorization headers to a GraphQL endpoint.
+The following example shows how to pass authorization headers to a GraphQL endpoint.

 ```json
 {